mvied/wordpress-https/readme.txt

 2. Force SSL checkbox added to add/edit posts screen

 == Changelog ==
+= 3.0.4 =
+* Fixed multiple bugs for sites using SSL for the entire site.
+* Bug Fix - plugin should no longer try to load hidden files as modules.
 = 3.0.3 =
 * Any element on an HTTP page that is set to HTTPS should be auto-corrected.
 * Added support for domain mapper plugin.